Hungarian conquest of the Carpathian Basin: Second phase (900–902)

 The death of Arnulf released the Hungarians from their alliance with East Francia.
 On their way back from Italy they expanded their rule over Pannonia.
 According to Liutprand of Cremona, the Hungarians "claimed for themselves the nation of the Moravians, which King Arnulf had subdued with the aid of their might" at the coronation of Arnulf's son, Louis the Child in 900.
 The Annals of Grado relates that the Hungarians defeated the Moravians after their withdrawal from Italy.
 Thereafter the Hungarians and the Moravians made an alliance and jointly invaded Bavaria, according to Aventinus.
 However, the contemporary Annals of Fulda only refers to Hungarians reaching the river Enns.

 One of the Hungarian contingents crossed the Danube and plundered the territories on the river's north bank, but Luitpold, Margrave of Bavaria gathered troops and routed them between Passau and Krems an der Donau on 20 November 900.
 He had a strong fortress erected against them on the Enns.
 Nevertheless, the Hungarians became the masters of the Carpathian Basin by the occupation of Pannonia.
-The Russian Primary Chronicle may also reflect the memory of this event when relating how the Hungarians expelled the "Volokhi" or "Volkhi" who had earlier subjugated the Slavs' homeland in Pannonia, according to scholars who identify the Volokhi and Volkhi as Franks.
+The Primary Chronicle may also reflect the memory of this event when relating how the Hungarians expelled the "Volokhi" or "Volkhi" who had earlier subjugated the Slavs' homeland in Pannonia, according to scholars who identify the Volokhi and Volkhi as Franks.
 Other historians associate them either with Vlachs (Romanians), or with ancient Romans.

 King Louis the Child held a meeting at Regensburg in 901 to introduce further measures against the Hungarians.
 Moravian envoys proposed peace between Moravia and East Francia, because the Hungarians had in the meantime plundered their country.
 A Hungarian army invading Carinthia was defeated in April 901, and Aventinus describes a defeat of the Hungarians by Margrave Luitpold at the river Fischa in the same year.